Recipes

 Fish Biryani | Fish Biryani Banane Ka Tarika

 Fish Biryani is a fragrant and flavorful seafood biryani where firm king fish pieces are lightly marinated, gently fried, and then layered with aromatic basmati rice and slow-cooked dum masala.
 Unlike chicken or beef biryani, fish biryani is lighter, cooks faster, and allows the spices to enhance rather than overpower the fish.
-Surmai works exceptionally well because it holds its shape, absorbs masala beautifully, and stays moist during dum cooking.
+Surmai Fish works exceptionally well because it holds its shape, absorbs masala beautifully, and stays moist during dum cooking.

 SERVINGS